-'he popular Jewish character of Bialik's translation is determined from the beginning of the poem, where Heine cites a tale from the Arabiens Märchenbuch ("Book of Arabian fairy tales"), as well as the story of a prince who had been turned into a hairy monster.
-Bialik substitutes these legendary sources with "Alte Bovo mayse"-a phrase whose original source is the Italian chivalric romance Buovo d'Antona which, thanks to the translation and adaptation by Elijah Levita Bakhur at the beginning of the sixteenth century, became immensely popular among Yiddish readers until the nineteenth century, first as Bovo D'Antona and eventually as Bove bukh or Bove mayse.
-This is also the origin of the expression "bobe mayse" whose literary origin has been obscured through the reading of the hero's name Bovo or Bove as bobe- grandmother in Yiddish.
-The spelling Bovo occurs consistently since the first edition of Bialik's translation of the poem and points to the fact that Bialik was well aware of the source of the expression and exploited its double meaning.
-In line with the Judaization of the original story, instead of the hairy monster of the German version, we find in Bialik's translation the volkulak ("a werewolf"), which is known through the Chassidic hagiographical tradition as preserved in Shivkhei ha-Besht, and a creature whose source is to be found in Slavonic folklore.
-This was also recognized by Lachover7 and it is no accident that the volkulak occurs in Mendele's Di Kliatshe as well.
+The popular Jewish character of Bialik's translation is determined from the beginning of the poem, where Heine cites a tale from the Arabiens Märchenbuch ('Book of Arabian fairy tales'), as well as the story of a prince who had been turned into a hairy monster.
+Bialik substitutes these legendary sources with Alte Bovo mayse (l.
+1), a phrase whose original source is the Italian chivalric romance Buovo d'Antona which. thanks to the translation and adaptation by Elijah Levita Bakhur at the beginning of the sixteenth century, became immensely popular among Yiddish readers until the nineteenth century, first as Bovo D'Antona and eventually as Bove bukh or Bove mayse.
+This is also the origin of the expression bobe mayse, whose literary origin has been obscured through the reading of the hero's name Bovo or Bove as bobe-grandmother in Yiddish.
+19 The spelling Bovo occurs consistently since the first edition of Bialik's translation of the poem, and points to the fact that Bialik was well aware of the source of the expression and exploited its double meaning.
+In line with the Judaization of the original story, instead of the hairy monster of the German version, we find in Bialik's translation the volkulak, a werewolf (ll.
+5, 12), which is known through the Hasidic hagiographical tradition as preserved in Shivkhei ha-Besht, a creature whose source is to be found in Slavonic folklore.
+This was also recognized by Lachover and it is no accident that the volkulak occurs in Mendele's Di kliatshe as well.21

 Indeed, the very first strophes of Bialik's translation determine its intended popular character.
 The tales of Bovo and the volkulak place the text in a completely different tradition from the one to which Heine's poem belongs.
-The references to Schiller, to Greek gods and their ambrosia in the original (and omitted in the translation) become superfluous and even out of place in a translation whose character is determined from the start by memories of Bovo and the volkulak.
-In tune with this approach, Bialik leaves out also the Minnesinger ("troubadour"), the title which Heine had given to the author of "Come, bridegroom".
+References to Schiller, to Greek gods and their ambrosia become superfluous and even out of place in a translation whose character is determined from the start by memories of Bovo and the volkulak.
+In tune with this approach, Bialik leaves out also the Minnesinger, troubadour (l.
+67), the title which Heine had given to the author of 'Come, bridegroom'.